lararachidi/data-lake-s3-aws-spark/README.md

 ## Schema

-Creating a star schema using the song and log datasets.
+Create a star schema using the song and log datasets.
 This star schema is optimized for queries on song play analysis.
 This includes the following tables.

 ### Fact Table
 * songplays_table - records log data associated with song plays (i.e. records with page NextSong): songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent